History of the Buffalo Bills: Bringing pro football back to Buffalo

-Harry Wismer, who was to own the Titans of New York franchise, reached out to Detroit insurance salesman and automobile heir Ralph C. Wilson, Jr. to see if he was interested in joining the upstart league.
+Harry Wismer, who was to own the Titans of New York franchise, reached out to Detroit insurance salesman and automobile heir Ralph C. Wilson Jr. to see if he was interested in joining the upstart league.
 (Both Wismer and Wilson were minority owners of NFL franchises at the time: Wilson held a stake in the Detroit Lions, while Wismer was a small partner in the Washington Redskins but had little power due to majority owner George Preston Marshall's near-iron fist over the team and the league).
 Wilson agreed to field a team in the new league, with the words "Count me in.
 I'll take a franchise anywhere you suggest."

-Hunt gave him the choice of six cities: Miami, Buffalo, Cincinnati, St. Louis, Atlanta, or Louisville, Kentucky.
-Wilson's first choice was Miami, but city officials there were wary of an upstart league after the failure of the Miami Seahawks over a decade prior and rejected the idea.
-(Once the AFL established itself, the city reversed its stance and allowed the Miami Dolphins to reside in the city.)
+Hunt gave Wilson the choice of six cities: Miami, Buffalo, Cincinnati, St. Louis, Atlanta, or Louisville, Kentucky.
+Wilson's first choice was Miami, but local officials there were wary of an upstart league after the failure of the All-America Football Conference's Miami Seahawks over a decade prior.
+They refused to let an AFL team play at the Orange Bowl, and the city had no other venue suitable for even temporary use.
 Wilson reached out to an acquaintance from his military days in World War II who lived in Buffalo: general contractor George E. Schaaf.
 Schaaf assured Wilson that pro-football interest was significant in Buffalo and assembled a coalition of key Buffalo figures, including Pat McGroder (a mutual friend of both), who were able to interest Wilson in bringing the AFL franchise to Buffalo.
-Attorney Paul Crotty (father of Paul A. Crotty and a powerful Buffalo political figure) and McGroder negotiated a sweetheart deal with Civic Stadium in Buffalo—which at the time was primarily an auto racing track but was the only venue with enough seating to accommodate a team (since Offermann Stadium, the city's baseball park, was both undersized and had been condemned by city code enforcement)—and offered Wilson full control of the venue and a deep discount on rent.
+Attorney Paul Crotty (father of Paul A. Crotty and a powerful Buffalo political figure) and McGroder negotiated a sweetheart deal with Civic Stadium in Buffalo—which at the time was primarily an auto racing track but was the only venue with enough seating to accommodate a team (since Offermann Stadium, the city's baseball park and the home of the city's 1920s NFL teams, was undersized, surrounded by residential housing where owners had erected its own rooftop stands allowing spectators to watch the game without paying admission to the teams that played there, and had been condemned by city code enforcement)—and offered Wilson full control of the venue and a deep discount on rent.
 Wilson promptly removed the racetrack and had Civic Stadium transformed into War Memorial Stadium, which would house both baseball and football.
 Wilson sent Hunt a telegram with the now-famous words, "Count me in with Buffalo."